100 Florida Trails

 The trail is being developed as part of the Pinellas Trail

-Loop, following the Duke Energy power line corridor.
+Loop, mostly following the Duke Energy power line corridor.

 Fort DeSoto Park - Fort DeSoto Park, a 1,000 acre Pinellas County park on 5 keys south of St. Petersburg at the mouth of Tampa Bay.
 The paved 7-mile multi-use